Question: What happens to your 401(k) when you quit your job or switch to a new one?

 Though its often a heated debate, there are many aspects to a 401(k) plan that make it more attractive than a pension plan.
 And one of those points is that fact that your money follows you wherever you go.

 In this post, I’d like to clear up any misconceptions you have about what happens to your 401(k) after you’ve left your job, and what your options are for keeping it growing for a long and successful retirement.

 Your 401(k) Contributions and Vesting

-First of all, know that your 401(k) after you’ve quit your job is that as long as you’re “fully vested”, nothing will happen.
-All of the money that you put into it (your contributions) and all the earnings that grew on top of it all legally belongs to you.
+The first thing you need to know about your 401(k) after you’ve quit your job is that as long as you’re “fully vested”, nothing will happen.
+All of the money that you put into your 401(k) (i.e. your contributions) and all the earnings that grew on top of it all legally belongs to you.

-I say “potentially” because this completely depends on something called vesting.
 Vesting is the set of rules set forth by your employer that determines when their contributions to your retirement plan become yours.
-Here’s a whole post on how vesting works.
+Here’s a whole post we wrote that breaks down how vesting works.

 For example, if your employer requires you to work for at least 2 years before you’re fully vested and you’ve only worked one year, then you’ll likely lose some or all of the money that they’ve contributed.
 Suppose you worked 3 years.
 Then in this example, you’d be okay.